-If you take into consideration that WordPress core gets security updates at least every few months, what do you think your WordPress security looks like on ancient software?
+If you take into consideration that WordPress core gets security updates at least every few months and that almost daily there are new WordPress vulnerabilities in themes and plugins revealed, what do you think your WordPress security looks like on ancient software?
 It looks like Swiss cheese.

 Another common issue I see all the time is plugin/theme hoarding.
 For example, if the website needs 1 theme and 15 plugins to run, why do you need 10 more plugins/themes installed while being deactivated?

 Every plugin and theme, although deactivated is still on your server.
 Which means that the potentially exploitable code is on your server as well.
 If you REALLY need to keep deactivated plugins/themes in fear you might need them at some point, at least update them just as you should update the ones which are activated.

 It doesn’t matter if you update your website content once every few months or 10 times per day, you always should have the latest version of your website backed up – both files and the database.

 I am not talking about backup being located on the server’s hard drive, where the actual live website is located.
 You should always have “offshore” backups, this can be USB flash drive or the external hard drive.
 You can even use your Google drive, Dropbox or your own PC but be very careful about it.
 Your online accounts can be hacked and your PC may be hacked or suddenly malfunction.